nickfiggins/tstat/README.md

 Tstat provides information on Go test suites and functionality to make it easier to query for information on code coverage or test cases.

+For tests, it leverages the JSON output provides by `go test` when running with the `-json` flag.
+See [here](https://pkg.go.dev/cmd/go/internal/test) for more info.

+For coverage, it leverages the cover profiles for statements and function coverage provided by the `cover` tool.
+See [cover](https://pkg.go.dev/cmd/cover) for more info.

 ## Usage

 ### Coverage